 One of the main reasons that afterschool programs screeched to a halt in 2020 and 2021 was the lack of funding.
 Especially for low-income school districts, much of the public school funding went to supporting remote learning programs, leaving less money for tutoring.
 In order to have afterschool programs during the pandemic, more money would be required to provide PPE and other COVID interventions.

-Before the pandemic, an Afterschool Alliance survey found that about 60% of parents had children that were receiving after-school STEM instruction at least two days a week.
+Before the pandemic, an Afterschool Alliance survey found that about 60% of parents had children receiving afterschool STEM instruction at least two days a week.
 Aside from the educational help, the parents reported that the programs helped their kids with social skills and boosted their confidence.

 The resurgence of after-school programs

-It is important to note that there is a gap in operational after-school programs between low and high-income families.
-Those who live in wealthier school districts are more likely to have access to after-school programs than those who don’t.
-Afterschool alliance reports that 79% of high-income students are more likely to have access to physically open after-school programs.
+It is important to note that there is a gap in operational afterschool programs between low and high-income families.
+Those who live in wealthier school districts are more likely to have access to afterschool programs than those who don’t.
+Afterschool alliance reports that 79% of high-income students are more likely to have access to physically open afterschool programs.

-A new kind of after school program
+A new kind of afterschool program